tofudeadeye/pioneer-village/docs/resource-guides/health-resource.md

 **Health data returns null:**
 - Character may not be fully initialized
 - Health metadata might not be loaded yet
-- Check server-side RPC connection
+- Check server-side ClientRPC.Server connection

 ### Debug Commands